bkumar28/flask_labs/README.md

-# flask_labs
+#  Mini Flask Projects & API Experiments

-A collection of small, focused Flask projects and experiments.
-This repo serves as a sandbox for learning, prototyping, and exploring Flask-based APIs, authentication, database integration, and more.
+A curated collection of small, self-contained Flask projects and API experiments.

+This repository serves as a sandbox for learning, building, and rapidly prototyping Flask-based applications — covering authentication, RESTful APIs, JWT, database integrations, and more.
+It's ideal for quick iterations, exploring ideas, and developing modular microservices.